 However, before every purchase, consider which category it will fall into.
 If you know that you’re allocating less of your budget to things you want, then it will help you make smarter financial decisions.

-Purchasing a rental property or investing in an REIT is a great way to yield some passive income for your retirement.
+Purchasing a rental property or investing in a REIT is a great way to yield some passive income for your retirement.
 The best thing to do would be to reinvest your dividends as time passes.
 You’ll be surprised how much you can earn in 20 or 30 years.

 These don’t have to be the only real estate purchases that you can consider as an investment.
 If you’re a renter, you’re throwing money down a drain.
 Saving up to buy a house and start accumulating wealth as you pay off your mortgage can be considered an investment.